krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 With CloudFront’s Origin Failover capability, you can setup two origins for your distributions - primary and secondary, such that your content is served from your secondary origin.
 If CloudFront detects that your primary origin is unavailable

+CloudFront __Response Headers policy__:
+- piece of info sent from web server to web browser
+- use it to increase security, protect sensitive data

+CloudFront __Function Associations__
+- allows you to execute custom code to modify request or response as they pass-through CloudFront
+- viewer request, origin request, origin response, viewer response
+- url reqrites, redirects, request validation, adding custom headers
+- you want to redirect users to different version of your website based on geo-location
+- __CloudFront functions__: lightweight, high-performance, javascript, must be in Virginia.
+- __Lambda at Edge__: complex, higher latency, many lanuages

+__CloudFront Origin groups__
+- Primary and secondary origin = automatic failover
+- EC2 and S3 failover

 __S3 Transfer Acceleration__ leverages Amazon CloudFrontʼs globally distributed AWS Edge Locations